mstred/ChessBoard/README.md

 ChessBoard
 ==========

-Just a simple chess board on Android (fancy rhyme).
+Just a simple chess board for Android (fancy rhyme).